 test-validation

 Test validation is the process of verifying whether the specific requirements to test development stages are fulfilled or not, based on solid evidence.
 In particular, test validation is an ongoing process of developing an argument that a specific test, its score interpretation or use is valid.
 The interpretation and use of testing data should be validated in terms of content, substantive, structural, external, generalizability, and consequential aspects of construct validity (Messick, 1994).
 Validity is the status of an argument that can be positive or negative: positive evidence supports and negative evidence weakens the validity argument, accordingly.
 Validity cannot be absolute and can be judged only in degrees.
-American Educational Research Association [AERA], American Psychological Association [APA], and National Council on Measurement in Education [NCME] (1999) claim that validity is crucial for educational and psychological test development and evaluation.
+Meta-analysis, a technique frequently employed in psychometrics, aggregates research findings across multiple studies to assess the overall validity and reliability of a test.
+By synthesizing data from diverse sources, meta-analysis provides a comprehensive evaluation of the test’s construct validity, supporting its use in educational and psychological assessments (AERA, APA, & NCME, 1999).

 Validation as part of test development